MattCCS/Pyng/README.md

 - log scale to handle all ranges of latency
 - specify host and number of pings (-1 is infinite)
 - < 80 characters wide!
+- Tested with Python 2.7 and Python 3.6

 Un-Features
 -----------